Skip to main content

 • sewer flooding

-The risk of flooding across Hull is expected to increase with climate change over the coming years.
+Flood risks across Hull are expected to increase over the coming years.
+This is mainly due to climate change.
 UK Climate projections (UKCP18) warn to expect more frequent and more intense rainfall events.
-Over recent years the Living with Water partnership was formed to provide a multi-agency holistic approach to flood risk management in Hull and East Yorkshire.
-The updated LFRMS highlights the importance and success of the partnership so far with ambitious plans for the future.
+The Living with Water partnership was formed to provide a multi-agency holistic approach to flood risk management in Hull and East Yorkshire.
+The updated LFRMS highlights the importance and success of the partnership so far.
+It has ambitious plans for the future.

-Hull is at significantly high flood risk from -
+Hull is at high flood risk from -

 • surface water